 In describing autophagy, the prize committee says, “Mutations in autophagy genes can cause disease, and the autophagic process is involved in several conditions including cancer and neurological disease,” and it says, “Intense research is now ongoing to develop drugs that can target autophagy in various diseases.”

 Some of that work is well underway at Georgetown University Medical Center.

-Researchers led by Charbel Moussa, MB, PhD, scientific and clinical research director for Georgetown’s Translational Neurotherapeutics Program, are examining autophagy and developing therapeutics to jump start the process when its failure causes neurodegenerative diseases including Alzheimer’s and Parkinson’s diseases.
+Researchers led by Charbel Moussa, MBBS, PhD, scientific and clinical research director for Georgetown’s Translational Neurotherapeutics Program, are examining autophagy and developing therapeutics to jump start the process when its failure causes neurodegenerative diseases including Alzheimer’s and Parkinson’s diseases.